scottnotscott/Feudalism/docs/About.md

 ### Join us
-We are looking for more members of the public to take part in balancing discussions, we urge you to contact us at balancing@feud.org
+We are looking for more members of the public to take part in balancing discussions, we urge you to contact us at balancing@json.scot